mavlink/qgc-user-guide/en/PlanView/PlanView.md

 Once you have added a waypoint, you can select it and drag it around to change its position.

-### Sync
+### File (Sync) {#file}

-The *Sync tools* are used to move missions between the ground station and vehicle, and to save/restore them from files.
+The *File tools* are used to move missions between the ground station and vehicle, and to save/restore them from files.
 The tool displays an `!` to indicate that there are mission changes that you have not sent to the vehicle.

 > **Note** Before you fly a mission you must upload it to the vehicle.

-The *Sync tools* provides the following functionality:
+The *File tools* provides the following functionality:

 * Upload (Send to vehicle)
 * Download (Load from vehicle)
-* Save to File
+* Save/Save as to File, including as KML file.
 * Load from File
 * Remove All (removes all mission waypoints from *Plan view* and from vehicle)